 Moreover, using the classical method, we cannot have any control of the geometry of the generators computed.
-More precisely, the aspect of the obtained generators are directly linked to the construction of incidence matrices, which is determined by the scanning of each cell of the initial image.
-The shape shown on Figure 8 has been obtained from rotating Figure 6.
-In Figure 8(a), one can observe that the aspect of the generators computed on the initial image 'follows' the scanning of the cells (from top to bottom, and left to right).
-The generators obtained in Figure 8(b) always fit on the borders of the objects.
+More precisely, the aspect of the obtained generators is directly linked to the construction of incidence matrices, which is determined by the scanning of each cell of the initial image.
+The shape shown on Fig.7 has been obtained from rotating Fig.5.
+In Fig.7(a), one can observe that the aspect of the generators computed on the initial image "follows" the scanning of the cells (from top to bottom, and left to right).
+The generators obtained in Fig.7(b) always fit on the boundaries of the image.
+It is proved in [20] that any generator computed with our new method will always fit on some boundaries of the initial image.

-One can note that the set of cycles obtained in Figure 6(a) and Figure 6(b) do not surround the same (set of) 1D-holes of the shape S. Indeed, these two sets are two different basis of the same group $H_1(S)$: let a, b and c denote the equivalence class of cycles that surround respectively the left eye, the right eye, and the mouth.
-The set of generators in Figure 6(a) describe $H_1(S)$ in the basis $\{a+b,c,a\}$ whereas in Figure 6(b), $H_1(S)$ is described in the basis $\{a,a+b+c,b\}$.
-Note that in this figure we have put one generator (shown in black) per image.
+One can note that the sets of cycles obtained in Fig.5(a) and Fig.5(b) do not surround the same (set of) 1D-holes of the shape S. Indeed, these two sets are two different basis of the same group $H_1(S)$: let a, b and c denote the equivalence class of cycles that surround respectively the left eye, the right eye, and the mouth.
+The set of generators in Fig.5(a) describe $H_1(S)$ in the basis $\{a+b,c,a\}$ whereas in Fig.5(b), $H_1(S)$ is described in the basis $\{a,a+b+c,b\}$.